sunpeak is MCP-App-First (April 2026)

 When ChatGPT Apps launched in October 2025, they had their own proprietary SDK.
 Building for ChatGPT meant building only for ChatGPT.

 sunpeak followed the same trajectory.
 We started as a ChatGPT App framework because ChatGPT was the only major host supporting embedded UIs.
-Now we’re an MCP App framework, because the standard is real and the host list is growing.
+Now we’re an MCP App framework, because the standard is real and the host list keeps growing.

 How It Works